S01 - Aries

 Khnum at the potter's wheel.

-One of Egypt's oldest gods - older than the dynastic religion, older than the pyramid builders, present at the beginning of the Egyptian theological record.
-Ram-headed.
+One of Egypt's oldest gods.
+Older than the dynastic religion, older than the pyramid builders, present at the beginning of the Egyptian theological record.
+Ram headed.
 Sitting at a potter's wheel.
-Shaping the bodies of human children from the clay and silt of the Nile, and simultaneously shaping their ka - their life force, their double, the animating principle that makes the body a living thing rather than a vessel of mud.
+Shaping the bodies of human children from the clay and silt of the Nile, and simultaneously shaping their ka.
+Their life force, their double, the animating principle that makes the body a living thing rather than a vessel of mud.

 The name Khnum is linked etymologically to the word for well, for source, for the place where the water comes from.
-The ram-god whose name means the spring - the origin point, the place where the force emerges from the ground before it becomes a river.
+The ram god whose name means the spring.
+The origin point, the place where the force emerges from the ground before it becomes a river.

 The Ba of Ra.

 The Egyptians believed the sun god died each night to travel through the twelve hours of the underworld.
-At dawn, at the moment of re-emergence from the darkness, he was resurrected in the form of a ram-headed deity.
-Not the sun at noon - that was the fully achieved solar force, Leo in its August fullness.
+At dawn, at the moment of re-emergence from the darkness, he was resurrected in the form of a ram headed deity.
+Not the sun at noon.
+That was the fully achieved solar force, Leo in its August fullness.
 The ram was the form of the sun at dawn.
 At the first moment of emergence from the dark.
 At the point where the light returns before it is yet fully established.

 Ancient Egyptian priests called the Aries constellation the Indicator of the Reborn Sun.
-During Aries season they carried statues of Amun-Ra in massive processions through the temples - the ram-headed god, the returning force, the daily spring made annual.
+During Aries season they carried statues of Amun-Ra in massive processions through the temples.
+The ram headed god, the returning force, the daily spring made annual.
 The equinox as the amplified version of every dawn.
 The year's first scream.

 Ver Sacrum.
 The Sacred Spring.

-In times of crisis - plague, famine, military disaster - the ancient Italians made the ver sacrum vow.
-Everything born in the spring - every calf, every lamb, every child - was promised to Mars.
+In times of crisis.
+Plague, famine, military disaster.
+The ancient Italians made the ver sacrum vow.
+Everything born in the spring.
+Every calf, every lamb, every child.
+Was promised to Mars.
 The livestock were sacrificed.
 The children were different.
 They were raised normally until young adulthood and then sent out.
 Expelled from the community.
 Given weapons and provisions and pointed toward the horizon.
 Sent to found new tribes in new territories.

 The spring surplus that could not be contained sent outward to generate new civilizations.
-The force so excessive it had to be expelled from the community to prevent it from tearing the community apart from inside - and in the expulsion, in the release, in the sending-out of what could not be held, new Rome-like communities forming at the edges of the known world.
+The force so excessive it had to be expelled from the community to prevent it from tearing the community apart from inside.
+And in the expulsion, in the release, in the sending out of what could not be held, new Rome like communities forming at the edges of the known world.

 Attis and the violets.

-Attis was the consort of Cybele - the Great Mother, the earth goddess, the one who contains everything.
+Attis was the consort of Cybele.
+The Great Mother, the earth goddess, the one who contains everything.
 Driven to divine madness he castrated himself under a pine tree and bled to death in the snow at the end of winter.
 Where his blood hit the earth violets bloomed instantly.
 The first flowers of spring emerging from the point of maximum sacrifice.

 Yarilo.

 The Slavic god of spring.
-He returns from the underworld every year - young, riding a white horse, carrying wheat, crowned with flowers.
+He returns from the underworld every year.
+Young, riding a white horse, carrying wheat, crowned with flowers.
 Barefoot.
 Sexually charged.
 Wild in a way that the community cannot contain.
 He brings the green growth, the rain after the drought, the desire after the winter's suppression.
 Every growing thing responds to his return.

 He must also die.
-At midsummer - when Leo takes over, when the solar force reaches its maximum - Yarilo is ritually killed.
+At midsummer.
+When Leo takes over, when the solar force reaches its maximum.
+Yarilo is ritually killed.
 The community mourns him.
 His body is placed in a coffin and buried or thrown into water.
 The dying is necessary.
-The spring force cannot sustain itself at full pressure through the whole year - if it did nothing would grow, everything would burn.
+The spring force cannot sustain itself at full pressure through the whole year.
+If it did nothing would grow, everything would burn.
 The return requires the leaving.
 The first scream requires the eventual silence.

 April Fools.

 When the Gregorian calendar reform moved the new year to January 1st in 1582, the people who continued to celebrate the natural new year at the spring equinox were mocked.
 April Fools.
-The die-hards following the solar rhythm instead of the administrative calendar.
+The die hards following the solar rhythm instead of the administrative calendar.
 The people who insisted on beginning the year when the earth actually began again.

 The mockery contains the acknowledgment.
 You only mock what you know is real.
 The April Fool was right about when things start.
-The frozen ground of January is not the beginning of anything - it is the middle of the dying.
+The frozen ground of January is not the beginning of anything.
+It is the middle of the dying.
 The spring equinox is the actual start.
 The natural new year.
 The moment when the year's force returns to the world and everything that was dormant declares its existence.

-The Poisson d'Avril - the April Fish of France.
+The Poisson d'Avril.
+The April Fish of France.
 The young naive fish, recently hatched, easily caught, swimming near the surface because it doesn't yet know the danger.
 The fool that goes first.
 The one who moves before it knows whether moving is safe.
 The one who gets caught because it hasn't yet learned the caution that experience teaches.

 But without the April Fish there is no fishing season.
 Without the fool who goes first there is no information about whether going first is safe.
-Without the Aries charge there is no knowledge of what the obstacle is made of.
+Without the charge there is no knowledge of what the obstacle is made of.
 The fool is necessary.
 The first charge is necessary.
 The world requires the one who moves before it is wise to move, so that everyone else can know whether moving is possible.

 The ram facing backward.